cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 + Type Safety: TypeScript's static typing helps catch errors at compile time, reducing bugs in runtime.
 This is  important in a complex project like a blockchain simulator where data structures and algorithms need to be precise.
 It also helps me to think about the input and output of the functions while doing modular coding
 + Sustainability: TypeScript's type makes it easier to understand and maintain code over time.
 This is important because it allows other developers to look at the code and understand it to develop new features and improvements
 However, when the website gets online, the TypeScript code will be transpiled (convert between two high-level languages) into JavaScript, so that it can be run on all Chromium browsers.
 Therefore, users do not have to install TypeScript on their devices to run the Blockchain Simulator.
 Their browsers only have to support JavaScript.
 Since I will be developing in Bun, the TypeScript will be automatically transpiled into JavaScript and I could just plug the file into the html file.
 #pagebreak()
+== Stakeholders <stakeholders>
+Primary Stakeholders:
++ Students: My blockchain simulator is aimed at A level student who would like to go beyond the standard A level .
+This will serve as a great resource for them to gain an insight of what blockchain is, how they can propagate
++ Teachers: They could use it as a teaching tool in lessons or demonstrations.
+\
+Secondary Stakeholders
++ Developer: As a developer myself, I will be a stakeholder myself.
+This means that I will be responsible for design, coding, testing, and documentation.
+\
+=== Interview
+I have selected a few A level students to represent my target users to interview them about their expectations of blockchain simulator.
+These are the questions that I have asked during the interview:
+`Section 1: Background and Experience
+1. How familiar are you with blockchain concepts such as blocks, mining, and transactions?
+2. Have you ever used any blockchain simulator or visualisation tool before?
+If yes, which ones and what did you like/dislike about them?

+Section 2: Learning Goals
+3. What would you like to learn or understand better about blockchain through a simulator?
+4. Are there specific concepts (e.g., network propagation, mining difficulty) that you find difficult and would like the simulator to explain visually?

+Section 3: Features and Usability
+5. Which features would you consider essential in a blockchain simulator?
+6. How should the simulator allow you to interact with the blockchain (e.g., add transactions, mine blocks, view the network)?
+7. Do you prefer a simple interface for learning or more detailed technical controls?
+Why?

+Section 4: Performance and Limits
+8. How fast or responsive do you expect the simulator to be when adding blocks or mining blocks?
+9. Would you like the simulator to simulate multiple nodes on one computer, or one node on each computer over the network?

+Section 5: Expectations and Concerns
+10. What potential difficulties or frustrations do you anticipate when using a blockchain simulator?
+11. How important is it for the simulator to be visually engaging (e.g., showing block links, network paths)?
+12. If you could suggest one unique feature for this simulator, what would it be?`
+#pagebreak()
+I have interviewed 4 A level students (Ben, James, Jeremy, and William), in which all of them takes Computer Science as their A level subject.
+Here are some key points that I have gathered from the interview:

+Most of them are very unfamiliar with the blockchain technology.
+However, one of them -- Ben, did some research in the blockchain in his free time.
+The majority of my stakeholders have never used a blockchain simulator or any visualisation tools before, except from Ben who has used the Ethereum Virtual Machine (EVM) to learn about proof of stake algorithm (one of the algorithm to mine blocks in the blockchain).
+However, the EVM doesn't provide any graphical visualisation of any blockchain concepts. \
+\
+Most of them have different aims that they would like to achieve from using a blockchain simulator.
+However, there are some common themes that they would like to learn about mining and how blocks are connected together.
+They also find network propagation quite difficult to understand. \
+\
+All of them would like to see visualisation of the blockchain process, as this is a completely new concept to them.
+They believe that visualisation can help them to understand the abstract concepts better.
+They would also like to interact with the blockchain by adding transactions and mining blocks.
+Most of them prefer a simple interface for learning as they are new to blockchain concepts.\
+\
+They would like the simulator to be responsive within 5 to 10 seconds while processing blockchain actions.
+This is because they have a short attention span and would like to see the results quickly.
+All of them would like the simulator to simulate multiple nodes on one computer, as they do not have access to multiple computers to run the simulator on a network. \
+\
+William considers graph as an important visual element to help him understand the blockchain concepts.
+Jeremy would like to see instructions on how to use the simulator.
+Ben would like to see visualisation for the blocks to be linked, representing links between nodes.
+James didn't provide any unique feature.\
+\
+Therefore, I aim to create a blockchain simulator that simplifies the blockchain concepts so that the majority of A level students will be able to understand them.
+I will also include visualisation of different blockchain concepts such as network propagation, mining, and block linking to help students to understand them.
+The network difficulty should be able to be altered by the learners to see how it affects the mining speed.
+This allows the simulator to be responsive within their attention span if they set a lower difficulty.
+Finally, I will implement multiple nodes on one computer so that learners can experience the peer to peer network without needing multiple computers.
+// William Stone -- A level Computer Science student:
+// 1.
+Not at all
+// 2.
+No
+// 3.
+Learn about mining and how the blocks are connected together
+// 4. network propagation
+// 5.
+Blocks being in a chain
+// 6.
+Mine blocks
+// 7.
+Simple
+// 8. within william's attention span (5 seconds) -- Visual stuff extends his attention span
+// 9. multiple nodes on one computer
+// 10. dont know whats actually happening
+// 11. very
+// 12. graphs
+// Note:
+// - I am a visual learner

+// Jeremy Courten -- A level Computer Science Student
+// 1.
+Not at all
+// 2. no
+// 3. learn how the blocks are shared
+// 4. sharing of blocks
+// 5.
+Visualisation
+// 6. let you simulates a transaction
+// 7. simple
+// 8. within 10 seconds
+// 9. multiple nodes on one computer
+// 10. lack of features
+// 11. very
+// 12. instructions

+// Ben Varea -- A level computer science student
+// 1.
+Very familiar
+// 2. yes -- EVM (proof of stake)
+// 3.
+Visual process -- EVM doesn't provide
+// 4.
+Validation -- agreement between nodes
+// 5.
+Mining blocks
+// 6. mine, create, add transactions into mempool
+// 7. simple
+// 8. sub 10 seconds
+// 9. multiple nodes on one computer
+// 10. not being able to find the nonce and hash (long runtimes)
+// 11. very
+// 12. visualisation for the blocks to be linked, represent links between nodes

+// James Charles Bouttell -- A level Computer Science student
+// 1.
+Not at all
+// 2. no
+// 3. how the blocks link together
+// 4. how its mined
+// 5. simple
+// 6. create a new transaction and then turn it block
+// 7. simple
+// 8.
+5 seconds (note: I dont wanna wait)
+// 9. single computer (cuz no friends)
+// 10. not knowing what it is or how to use it
+// 11. very
+// 12.

+// TODO
+\
+Unfortunately, due to time constrains, I wasn't able to find a teacher who is interested in teaching blockchain to interview.
+#pagebreak()
 == Intital Sucess Criteria
 These are the initial Success Criteria (SC) which is what I am aiming for while developing a MVP (Minimum Viable Product).
 As I am developing in an agile methodology, the Success Critea might be ammended or new Success Criteria might be added in the process of iterations.